-- ❖ Soft stuffed animals, which are good for several purposes.
+- Soft stuffed animals are good for several purposes.
 For some cats, the stuffed animal should be small enough to carry around.
 For cats that want to wrestle with the toy, the stuffed animal should be about the same size as the cat.
-Toys with legs and a tail seem to be especially enticing to cats. - Cardboard boxes, especially those a little too small for your cat to fit into.
+Toys with legs and a tail seem to be especially enticing to cats. - Cardboard boxes, especially those a little too small for your cat to fit into provide comfort and fun.